cjordanball/Go-Dog-Go/Go Notes.md

 3. Note that functions are typed by their return value.
 So, a function that has an *int* return value has a type of *func int*.

+4. A **receiver** is analogous to the assignment of a function to the instances of a class.
+For example, if we have a type of *deck*, that is an array of strings (representing a deck of playing cards), we could have a function, *print()*, that can be called on to print all the cards contained in the deck.
+For example:
+    ```go
+    // deck.go
+    package main

+    import "fmt"
+    // create a new type of "deck, a slice of strings
+    type deck []string

+    func (d deck) print() {
+        for ind, val := range d {
+            fmt.Println(ind, val)
+        }
+    }
+    ```
+    In the above code, we first create a new type, *deck*, which is analogous to a *class*.
+We then use the receiver to make the *print* function available to any item of type deck (analogous to an instance of the class).
+Note that the "d" used for a deck instance could be any variable.

+    *By convention*, we use a one or two letter abbreviation of the type as the variable name; for example, the "d" in the above example.

 4. In Go, functions can be passed in as arguments, or returned from other functions, *i.e.*, Go has **callback functions**.

 4. Always keep in mind the difference between a **function declaration** and a **function expression**.
 One big difference is that *a function cannot be declared within another function.* In such a case, we **must** use an anonymous function, which we can assign to a variable.